akrenner/NOAA-LCI/Manual.md

 system ("git clone https://github.com/akrenner/LCI.git") renv::restore()
 ````

+You will be asked to initiate a new project (say yes) and whether you want to proceed (with package installation), again say yes ('Y').
 Advanced: In order to push changes to code or data back into the repository and that way share them, you may have to generate a token on the githup.com website.
 It is recommended to generated a ssh key for passwordless communication.

 To process CTD, install SEABIRD's python program with pip.
 Open a git shell and enter: